 The Philippines are made up of well over 7,000 islands, many of which offer fantastic diving.
 Divers from around the world flock to places like Malapascua for a chance to spot thresher sharks, or Palawan to soak in the sun and enjoy some of the world’s most beautiful beaches.
 Unfortunately, poor road conditions and slow travel makes the majority of the Philippines just out of reach for a weekend trip from Singapore.
-The best place for a short dive trip from Singapore is Cebu, since cheap flights are readily available, and excellent diving can be found just minutes away from the airport.
+Don't despair though, there are still a couple of really solid options that will allow you to dive in the Philippines and still be back to work on time after a long weekend.

 Mactan island is a rather unlikely spot to find world-class diving, as it is where Cebu International Airport is located.
 The tiny island is extremely popular with tourists from South Korea hoping to get away for a quick weekend and soak up the rays in the Philippines.
 Mactan also happens to be home to some of the best muck diving that I have seen in Asia.
 On the dives just off the beach in Mactan, I have spotted literally dozens of pipefish, giant frogfish, countless nudibranch species, and hosts of tiny crabs and lobsters.
 If you are into underwater macro photography, you are going to love diving in Mactan.
 There is even a small plane wreck, and best of all, you can be diving just minutes after landing in Cebu.

 Mactan Island is connected to mainland Cebu by bridge, but the airport is located right on Mactan itself.
 Many budget carriers offer direct, four-hour, flights from Singapore to Cebu International Airport, so you can usually find a cheap fare to Mactan that departs on a Friday night, go diving on Saturday, spend a day snorkeling or relaxing on the beach Sunday, and still be back to work on Monday morning.